LeetLLM

 The model picks the wrong tool for the job.
 It tries to calculate a string comparison, or search_web for something it already knows.

-The fix: Write precise tool descriptions that include when to use the tool, not just what it does.
-Here is a comparison between a vague description and an effective one:
+Write precise tool descriptions that include when to use the tool, not just what it does.
+Here's a comparison between a vague description and an effective one.
+The updated description clarifies expected inputs and scenarios, ensuring the LLM reliably selects the correct operation for its current step.

 python